akshaygangadhar99/22122103-MDS273L-JAVA/README.md

 ### Additional Task [`htmlFile.txt`]:
 You have been given an HTML file; from the HTML File, identify the Top categories, display it to the user, and write the content to the file.

+## Lab 7
+Given the famous iris dataset, find the 5-point summary [Mean, Median, Mode, Min, Max] for the attributes: SepalLengthCm, SepalWidthCm, PetalLengthCm, PetalWidthCm.

+Once the overall summary statistics have been calculated, identify the summary statistics for each Species of iris flower [Iris-setosa, Iris-versicolor, Iris-virginica].

+Present your results in the appropriate format and write the results in a file.